 With endless range and stellar comfort at just a mid range price, the Compass Sport GP605 is our all-around winner.
 Customization for personal comfort is easy, but some seat sizes will cost you extra.

 Looking to save money with minimal sacrifices?
 The EZ-GO Travel Power Chair is your best bet.
-Though it comes with a stadium seat and a short driving range, it delivers incredible savings.
+Though it comes with a stadium seat and a short driving range, this motorized wheelchair delivers incredible savings.

 If price is less of a concern, the Compass Heavy Duty Powerchair GP620 delivers a comfortable and sturdy ride anywhere you go.
 It comes with unbeatable stability and weight capacity, but its size and weight can sometimes be a burden.

 Love the outdoors?
 EV Rider Allure HP6 has the best driving range of the bunch, and its suspension will help you tackle any terrain.
-At a mid-range price, it delivers high-end stability, but it lacks a customizable seat.
+At a mid-range price, this motorized wheelchair delivers high-end stability, but it lacks a customizable seat.

 - The Best Lightweight Electric Wheelchairs for Sale